Interactivity

 , which is a client component:

-// src/pages/posts/post-list.tsx
+// app/pages/posts/post-list.tsx

 "use client";